 Your doctor will decide if EPIDIOLEX is right for you or your loved one and write a prescription to be filled at a specialty pharmacy that works with your insurance.

 Specialty pharmacies offer expertise in the support and fulfillment of prescriptions for rare, complex, and/or chronic diseases and are like any other pharmacy where you fill FDA-approved prescription medicines.
-The specialty pharmacy will call you to discuss important information about your prescription, so keep an eye out for a call from a 1-800 number and be sure to check your voicemail.
+You will be contacted by the specialty pharmacy or your healthcare provider.
+Keep an eye out for a call that may be from a 1-800 number and be sure to check your voicemail.

 What is in EPIDIOLEX?

 The ingredients that make up EPIDIOLEX include cannabidiol (CBD), sesame seed oil, sucralose (an artificial sweetener), alcohol, and strawberry flavor.
 Alcohol is added to dissolve the sucralose, which is added for flavor and to ensure that EPIDIOLEX is compatible with the ketogenic diet.

 Dairy products are not used in the manufacturing of EPIDIOLEX.

 EPIDIOLEX does not contain gluten (wheat, barley, or rye).

 EPIDIOLEX is an oral solution of cannabidiol (100 mg/mL) in sesame seed oil.
 It is important to note that sesame is a sesame seed, not a nut, so allergic reactions to one may not necessarily cross-generalize to the other.
 Sesame seed allergies have been estimated to affect 0.1% of the general population in the US.
 Nut allergies have a higher prevalence and may affect 1.4% of the population.
 EPIDIOLEX should be avoided in patients with a known or suspected sesame seed allergy.